Quantisan/itune/README.md

     rlhf.reward(1)
     ######################
 ```

+TODO: show output and step through some iterations

 This example demonstrates how Wizard can be used to optimize procedure parameters by using user feedback to improve outcomes.